CodingGitHub/learngit/readme.txt

-Git is a version control system.
+﻿Git is a version control system.
 Git is free software.
 this file will be update.
 git is a distributed version control system.